hantsy/spring-puzzles/programming-models/guide.md

-# 6 Programming Models You Must Know When Building RESTful Services with Spring Boot
+# Six Programming Models You Must Know When Building RESTful Services with Spring Boot

 Over the past few years, [Spring Framework](https://spring.io/projects/spring-framework) has rapidly evolved, bringing a wide array of innovations that empower developers to build robust and modern RESTful services with ease.
 Since Spring 5.0, it has adopted new paradigms and technologies that reflect the changing landscape of software development.